oren/todo/README.md

 `todo add "buy milk"` - add a todo

+`todo add` - add a todo with a text editor

 `todo` - print the titles of all todos

 `todo 1` - print todo number 1